 - Press a sage leaf into each side of each chicken breast and wrap with 2 pieces of prosciutto.

 MAKE FLOUR MIX

 In the shallow pan mix 2 cups of flour with salt, ground sage, oregano, and Italian seasoning.
 Dredge prosciutto wrapped chicken through the seasoned flour and place on the cookie sheet.

-- Refrigerate chicken for at least 1/2 an hour.
+Refrigerate chicken for at least 20 minutes.
 (This helps the prosciutto stick to the chicken when it's cooking).

-- Heat the saute pan on medium heat and add olive oil.
+Heat the sauté pan on medium-low heat and add olive oil.
 Add garlic.
 Wait 2 minutes to flavor the oil, then add spinach.
-Turn the spinach over in a large bunch with tongs to lightly wilt, approximately 2 minutes.
-Put spinach in the bottom of the casserole dish.
+Turn the spinach over with tongs to lightly wilt, approximately 2 minutes.
+Put spinach in the bottom of the casserole dish and set aside.

-- After chicken has rested in the refrigerator, heat the saute pan over medium heat.
-Saute chicken for approximately 3 minutes on each side, until golden brown.
+After chicken has rested in the refrigerator, heat the sauté pan over medium heat.
+Sauté chicken for approximately 4 minutes on each side, until golden brown and cooked through.
 Place chicken on top of spinach.

 - Cover chicken with cheese and keep warm in the oven while you make the mushroom sauce.
 Set oven temperature to 200 degrees.

 - Heat another 2 tablespoons of olive oil.
 When oil is hot, add mushrooms.
 Saute mushrooms until they release their liquid and lightly brown.
 Add Marsala and reduce by half.
 Add chicken stock.